CARMELO project

 Once the hardware has been assembled, we now need the software.
 All the needed software is loaded on the sd card.

 If you have a minimum level of confidence with the computer, write to our email address: carmelometeor at gmail.com We will send you instructions regarding the procedure to follow.
 It is not complicated: first you will install the light version of the Raspberry operating system, then our software.
 At the end you will create the receiving station data file which will allow you to be "visible" and identified in the CARMELO network and fix the tuner frequency.
 That's all.
-Now turn on CARMELO: the monitoring board will show you how the device works.
-You will notice that some LED lights up faintly for a while (almost one minute).
-Subsequently, as soon as the operating system and program are loaded, all three LEDs will light up.
-When all Python libraries are loaded correctly the red LED turns off.
-After this when the dongle is detected, the yellow LED turns off too.
-Subsequently, when the receiving station data file has been loaded, the green one latter turns off and CARMELO sends a message to the server saying that it has been turned on, and then starts: a flash of the red LED shows that this has happened.

-If I don't feel capable of building it by myself
+C. If I don't feel capable of building it by myself

 You can write a mail to our mail address carmelometeor atgmail.com and ask for a complete assembled and tested CARMELO: an amateur astronomer could do it for you.

-The CARMELO network
+D. The CARMELO network

 The site you are consulting was created to host the observations regarding meteoric radio echoes made with CARMELO and to show them in real time.
 On this site there are special pages that show in graphic form the waveforms as they are recorded wherever in the world they come from.Furthermore, the overall result of the network is represented: i.e. the hourly rate.

-It is known that meteorological observation, as well as astronomical observation in general, is obviously characterized by the position of the observer on the globe as well as the time and day.
+It is known that meteoric observation, as well as astronomical observation in general, is obviously characterized by the position of the observer on the globe as well as the time and day.
 These data determine the horizon and therefore what is observable and what is not.

 It follows that the observation of a given swarm this year may be optimal in Europe and impossible in the USA, while another year it may be the opposite and so on.
 A global network, with the data considered as a whole, can record meteor events independently of the geographical positions of a single observer, but acting as if there were a single "earth observer" who encounters and records the meteor showers along its path in the solar system.